Can You Sell Your House In NJ With A Tax Lien On It?

 You can certainly list and sell your home while it still has a tax lien on it, but the sale may not go through if the lien isn’t paid off first.
 If you’re looking to get rid of your home but still owe back property taxes, selling as-is with investors at HomeBeacon may be your best bet.

-Reach out to our team today for more information about how to sell your house with a tax lien.
+Reach out to our team today for more information about how to sell your house with a tax lien in NJ.
 We have helped families across the nation sell their houses fast in situations such as divorce, job loss, inheritance, and tax liens.

 Ronaldo Stewart is a seasoned real estate professional with three years of experience in helping people sell their homes and has established himself as a trusted and knowledgeable resource in the real estate community.